MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ExceptionData.md

         1. **fileName** : string

-            File name or Url of the method implementation.
+            File name or URL of the method implementation.

             Max length: 1024